Capital One has officially entered the airport lounge wars.

 Dallas-Fort Worth (DFW) Capital One Lounge

-The DFW Capital One lounge officially opened its doors on Nov.
-4, 2021.
+The DFW Capital One lounge officially opened its doors in early November 2021.
 And right off the bat, it blows almost every U.S. airport lounge out of the water.

 But the shining star of the Dallas Capital One lounge is its food and drink program – and yes, all food and drink is free once you're inside.
 From a bowl of Korean bulgogi to fresh-made hummus and bacon mac and cheese, every single bite is delicious.
 The bar is stocked with free wines, beers, and craft cocktails, including a very tasty butter pecan Old Fashioned.
 And there are pour-your-own stations with water, soda, juices, and draft cold brew or lattes, too.

-There’s also a grab-and-go cooler full of fresh salads, sandwiches, and snacks if you want to pop into the lounge and grab something nice to eat that won’t set you back $18 like mediocre airport fare.
+There's also a grab-and-go cooler full of fresh salads, sandwiches, and snacks if you want to pop into the lounge and grab something nice to eat that won't set you back $18 to $25 or more like most mediocre airport fare.

 Read our full review of the Capital One lounge in Dallas (DFW)!